 - “When is the best time we could meet to…?”

-Simple sentences like these may seem easy for adults, but they don’t come as naturally for many kids.
-Practicing these with a coach or trusted adult can make a world of difference for students who feel anxious or embarrassed about speaking up in class.
+Simple phrases like these might seem easy to us as adults, but they don’t always come naturally to kids.
+Practicing with a coach or trusted adult can make a big difference, especially for students who feel anxious or unsure about speaking up in class.

-For students who find speaking up in-person challenging, writing an email to their teacher can be an effective alternative.
+For older students who find speaking up in person challenging, writing an email to their teacher can be an effective alternative.
 Our coaches help students craft short, professional-sounding emails that communicate their needs in just a few sentences.

-As Moss explains, we offer students an email template that’s “like the most effective Mad Libs ever,” where they can fill in the blanks to ask their teacher for help.
+We offer our students an email template where they can fill in the blanks to ask for help.
+“It’s like the most effective Mad Libs ever,” she explains.

 Learning how to properly write a simple email helps students feel in control of their communication and allows them to think carefully about how to express their needs.

-After sending an email, students often get a written response from their teacher with suggestions or a time to meet, which can make follow-up and planning easier.
-And if the response feels intimidating, our coaches can guide students in processing and responding professionally.
+Students find they’ll usually get a written response from their teacher with suggestions or a time to meet, which can make follow-up and planning easier.
+And if the response feels intimidating, our coaches help guide students in processing and responding professionally.

-Practicing this builds students’ confidence in advocating for themselves, even when in-person conversations might feel overwhelming.
+Practicing this skill builds confidence in self-advocating, even when in-person conversations might feel overwhelming.

-To learn how our one-on-one virtual program can help your child gain these skills and build confidence, schedule a free call with us today!
+Schedule a free call with us today to learn how our one-on-one virtual program can help your child gain these skills and build confidence!